MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/bank-how-reconcile-bank-accounts-separately.md

 ms.date: 06/02/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 0e6fbc829f80b9fe5e1b2f9b4645d53f4334a696
+ms.openlocfilehash: fa1225e8467ab805fc14afdd39eef556dc7ad5fc
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-reconcile-bank-accounts-separately"></a>How to: Reconcile Bank Accounts Separately
+# <a name="reconcile-bank-accounts-separately"></a>Reconcile Bank Accounts Separately
 To reconcile bank accounts in [!INCLUDE[d365fin](includes/d365fin_md.md)] with statements received from the bank, you must fill in the lines in the **Bank Acc.
 Reconciliation** window.

 > [!NOTE]
 >   You can also reconcile bank accounts in the **Payment Reconciliation Journal** window.
 Any open bank account ledger entries related to the applied customer or vendor ledger entries will be closed when you choose the **Post Payments and Reconcile Bank Account** action.
 This means that the bank account is automatically reconciled for payments that you post with the journal.
-For more information, see [How to: Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
+For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 To enable import of bank statements as bank feeds, you must first set up and enable the Envestnet Yodlee Bank Feed service, and then link your bank accounts to the related online bank accounts.
-For more information, see [How to: Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).
+For more information, see [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).

 The lines in the **Bank Acc.
 Reconciliation** window are divided into two panes.
 The **Bank Statement Lines** pane shows either imported bank transactions or ledger entries with outstanding payments.
 The **Bank Account Ledger Entries** pane shows the ledger entries in the bank account.